 - Meet other like-minded dads to share with

-- Receive material items and other benefits to provide for your family
+- Would like to receive material items and other benefits to provide for your family

 - Make an appointment online: https://dadlineprogram.org/appointments/